Salvadel/soc-homelab-environment/setup/windows11-setup.md

 ## Installation

 Windows 11 Home was installed as a virtual machine in VMware Workstation using the official Windows 11 ISO.
-During installation a local account was created without linking to a Microsoft account to keep the environment self-contained and independent of any external services.
+During installation, a local account was created without linking to a Microsoft account to keep the environment self-contained and independent of any external services.
 The official Windows 11 ISO can be downloaded from [Microsoft's official download page](https://www.microsoft.com/software-download/windows11).

 ### Windows 11 Desktop